|La Fontaine de Mars is located in an upscale neighborhood from what we observed.|

 |Tom’s first course of chorizo, which he found appetizing.|

 As Tom perused the surroundings shortly after we entered, all the tables were filled, it appeared the charming little bistro could serve 24 diners at a seating.
 We imagined it turned over several times per evening.

 |The waiter was surprised when I ordered the foie gras based on my food restrictions.
 He felt it may be too fatty without bread or crackers.
 I found it to be extraordinary, the best foie gras I’ve ever had.
 This morning, I looked up a few recipes and if I can find duck liver anywhere, I think that once we’re situated again in a few months, I may attempt to make this.
 Note the next photo for a perspective of the size of the serving.|

-Once again, Tom order the filet mignon with fries and I ordered fish.
+Once again, Tom ordered the filet mignon with fries and I ordered fish.
 I had no idea as to the type of fish when the waiter’s heavy accent made it difficult to determine with all the background noise.
-As long fish is fileted properly I’ll eat any type of fish with the exception of bottom feeders.
+As long as fish is filleted properly I’ll eat any type of fish with the exception of bottom feeders or farmed fish.

 |The room in which we dined before the other reservations were seated.|